Antibody Technology Platforms

 Explore our proprietary technologies below to see how they, individually or in combination with other technologies, are the next step toward the development of effective treatments in the already successful field of antibody therapeutics.

-The DuoBody® platform serves as the basis of many of the products in Genmab’s product pipeline as well as products of our partners.
-The DuoBody® platform can be combined with Genmab’s HexaBody® platform (also known as Genmab’s technology platform DuoHexaBody®) as well as with other antibody engineering technologies.
+The DuoBody® platform serves as the basis of many bispecific antibodies in Genmab’s and our partners’ product pipeline.
+Two therapies have been approved created using DuoBody® technology platform, both developed and marketed by Janssen Biotech, Inc. The DuoBody® platform can be combined with Genmab’s HexaBody® platform (also known as Genmab’s technology platform DuoHexaBody®) as well as with other antibody engineering technologies.

 Bispecific antibodies provide a flexible solution for multiple dual-targeting applications.
 Directing bispecific antibodies against two targets expressed on one cell may either lead to receptor activation or blocking of such activation, while binding of the bispecific antibody may also induce receptor inhibition or downmodulation.
 On the other hand, effector cells of the immune system, such as T cells and NK cells, can be recruited to tumor cells by combining a T-cell–targeting arm and a tumor-targeting arm in a bispecific antibody.
 Lastly, toxic payloads may be conjugated to bispecific antibodies to enable specific delivery of the payload to tumor cells (Figure 1).